benbotto/rubiks-cube-cracker/README.md

 (IDA\*).

 Iterative-deepening depth-first search (IDDFS) is a tree-traversal algorithm.
-Like a breadth-first search (BFS), IDDFS is guarnateed to find an optimal path from the root node of a tree to a goal node, but it uses much less memory than a BFS.
+Like a breadth-first search (BFS), IDDFS is guaranteed to find an optimal path from the root node of a tree to a goal node, but it uses much less memory than a BFS.
 Consider a cube as the root of a tree, i.e. depth 0.
 Applying each possible twist of the cube (left, front, right, etc.) brings the cube to a new node at depth 1, any of which may be the solved state.
-If not, applying each combiniation of two moves (left-up, left-down, etc.) may solve the cube.
+If not, applying each combination of two moves (left-up, left-down, etc.) may solve the cube.
 That continues until a solution is found.

-IDDFS alone would take far too much time to solve most scrabled cubes.
+IDDFS alone would take far too much time to solve most scrambled cubes.
 There are 18 possible face twists of the cube, a large branching factor.
 After the first set of twists, some of the moves can be pruned.
 For example, turning the same face twice is redundant: F F is the same as F2; F F' is the same as no